alimanfoo/csvvalidator/README.rst

 csvvalidator
 ============

+**This package is no longer maintained.
+Functionality for validating tables has been migrated to [petl](https://petl.readthedocs.io/en/stable/transform.html#petl.transform.validation.validate).**

+---

 This module provides some simple utilities for validating data contained in CSV files, or other similar data sources.